lhcb/starterkit-lessons/building-decays-part1.md

       "& (ADMASS('D0') < 70*MeV)"
     )
     ```

-Then, we can build a combiner as
+With all the selections ready, we can build a combiner as

 ```python
 from Configurables import CombineParticles